 Would you pause or perhaps delay purchasing a product or service until you could see reviews from other customers?
 It’s possible.

 Draw potential customers in with an origins story – a compelling and inspiring narrative of the “why” behind what product or service you offer.
 It’s critical that you establish an emotional connection with your prospect.
-Make your origins story unique, personal and memorable.
+Make your origin story unique, personal, and memorable.